Blog

 Can CIDP Be Cured?

-To help prevent additional pain and discomfort, CIDP patients should avoid foods that cause inflammation.
+To help prevent additional pain and discomfort, patients at different CIDP stages should avoid foods that cause inflammation.

 Foods That May Cause Inflammation: